kernalcode/kernalcode/README.md

 - 👋 Hi, I’m @kernalcode
 - 👀 I’m interested in ...
-Java, Scala and Python
+Java, Scala Python and distributed system and microservice middleware
 - 🌱 I’m currently learning ...
 Machine Learning
 - 💞️ I’m looking to collaborate on ... any Open source projects
-- 📫 How to reach me ... pravin.learn@gmail.com

 <!---
 kernalcode/kernalcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.